 Ceftaroline Fosamil (sef-TAR-oh-leen FOS-a-mil)

 Treats certain skin infections and community-acquired bacterial pneumonia (CABP) caused by bacteria.
-Belongs to a class of drugs called cephalosporin antibiotics.
+This medicine is a cephalosporin antibiotic.

 TeflaroThere may be other brand names for this medicine.

 When This Medicine Should Not Be Used:This medicine is not right for everyone.
 Do not use it if you had an allergic reaction to ceftaroline or to other cephalosporin antibiotics, such as cefaclor, cefadroxil, cefuroxime, cephalexin.

 - Your doctor will prescribe your dose and schedule.
 This medicine is given through a needle placed in a vein.